woocommerce/woocommerce-admin/readme.txt

 == Changelog ==

-= 1.6.3 TBD =
+= 1.6.3 10/26/2020 =
 - Tweak: Add BR and IN to list of stripe countries #5377
+- Fix: Redirect instead of stalling on WCPay Inbox note action #5413

 = 1.6.2 10/16/2020 =
 - Fix: Missing activity panels on ugraded sites #5400